Project

 Great results despite challenges along the way

-Despite these and other operational challenges, the programme has largely achieved, and in many cases exceeded its targets in 2021-2022.
-The aggregate contribution to the economies of the two Papuan provinces has been estimated at £90.5 million from April 2021 to March 2022 (total value of overall wealth created by the GEG programme for the Papuan economy).
+Despite these and other operational challenges, the programme largely achieved, and in many cases exceeded its targets.
+The aggregate contribution to the economies of the two Papuan provinces was estimated at £93 million from April 2021 to the end of 2022 (total value of overall wealth created by the GEG programme for the Papuan economy).
 This represents an increase from previous years primarily due to GEG’s additional investment in the cacao value chain.
-Further wealth creation in the targeted green commodity value chains is expected in 2022 through sustainable partnerships.

 Ayu Ramanadia